Advertiser Disclosure

 What’s Changing Now, and What’s Still Limited?

-Lufthansa has now confirmed that Allegris business class seats on the Boeing 787-9 are officially available for booking.
+Earlier in February, Lufthansa confirmed that 25 of 28 Allegris business class seats on the Boeing 787-9 would be available for booking on departures starting April 15.
+Two weeks later, after making more progress with certification, this date has been brought forward to March 29, 2026.
 In practical terms, that means most of the previously blocked seats are now open for sale.

 Passengers booking eligible 787 flights should now see a much fuller seat map, with access to: